 \textbf{Is a model's refusal ability affected by context?} We find that ground truth availability in context significantly impacts knowledge-aware refusal performance, with models struggling most when ground truth is unavailable.
 We expand RI evaluation to realistic settings where models generate answers conditioned on grounding context with FaithEval.
 Table~\ref{tab:hallu_model_comparison} presents four scenarios testing different aspects of refusal ability: \textbf{PreciseWiki} requires models to recall information from training data; \textbf{Counterfactual} tests models' ability to avoid hallucinating from misleading context; \textbf{Inconsistency} provides conflicting information requiring refusal; and \textbf{Unanswerable} offers no contextual answers.
 RI values for PreciseWiki are relatively close to those of SimpleQA, and models demonstrate strong ability to identify and avoid counterfactual context.
 However, when ground truth becomes unavailable (Inconsistency and Unanswerable scenarios), models exhibit substantially worse knowledge-aware refusal.
-This pattern suggests that knowledge-aware refusal relies on partial information about answers from training data or context, and models make degraded refusal decisions when answers never appear in their provided context.
+This suggests that knowledge-aware refusal relies on partial information from training data or context, and degrades when answers never appear in the provided context.

 In summary, these findings demonstrate that RI captures an essential dimension of model reliability that is absent from existing factuality metrics.
 While current factuality evaluation and calibration studies show promising results in improving model accuracy and calibration~\citep{kadavathLanguageModelsMostly2022}, RI reveals a different picture.
 Our results highlight the need to incorporate knowledge-aware refusal evaluation for comprehensive factuality assessment.
 We also provide a detailed discussion of the limitations of RI in \Secref{app:limitations_of_ri}.